-"Does this road lead through the English Line?"

-"That's another thing," returned the woodman.
-"No; you turned off from the right path when you came up here."
-We all looked very blank at each other.
+- "Does this road lead through the English Line?" - "That's another thing," returned the woodman.
+"No you turned off from the right path when you other.
 "You will have to go back, and keep the other road, and that will lead you straight to the English Line."